ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/listeners/what-are-store-listeners-and-how-to-work-with-them.dotnet.markdown

-# Listeners : What are store listeners and how to work with them?
+# Listeners: What are store listeners and how to work with them?

 In order execute a custom action before or after a document is stored the `IDocumentStoreListener` needs to be implemented: